 The F-1 Student Visa.
 Once an international student is accepted and demonstrated that they have both the necessary English proficiency to do college level work and that they have the financial resources to pay for their educational and living expenses, the Stonehill Admission Office will send them the I-20 form.
 They will then make an appointment with the US Embassy or Consulate in their country, complete the DS-160 visa application form and send in the $160 visa application fee.
-At their appointment at the US Consulate the student should take the I-20 along with their acceptance letter, any scholarship information sent by Stonehill and their bank statements and talk to a US consulate officer about studying at Stonehill.
-If there are no problems the counselor officer will issue them an F-1 Student Visa.
+At their appointment at the US Consulate, the student should take the I-20 along with their acceptance letter, any scholarship information sent by Stonehill and their bank statements and talk to a US consulate officer about studying at Stonehill.
+If there are no problems the consulate officer will issue them an F-1 Student Visa.
 We would strongly encourage all international students to read the information about obtaining an F-1 Student Visa on both the US Department of State website and the EducationUSA website.Back to Top

 How do I maintain my visa status?